Cards and Account

-Yes, we have WiFi.
-There is no password.
-When you connect your device, look for Library Wireless1 or Library Wireless2.
+Both library locations provide WiFi access, with no password required.
+At the Main Library, the networks are called Library Wireless1 and Library Wireless2.
 At the Downtown Branch Library, the network is called Public Library; you may also use the ColPublicAccess network there.
-WiFi printing is not avaialble at either location.
+WiFi printing is available at both locations.

 Yes.
 Faxes are a flat rate of $1 per fax.
 We cannot receive faxes.

-Yes.
-The scanner is at the Adult Services desk.
-Scanning is at a flat rate of $1.00 per scan.
+The Main Library provides scans at the Adult Services desk for $1.00 per scan.
+The Downtown Branch Library’s copier also scans documents, free of charge.
 Please bring a flash drive to save your scan on.

 The Main Library dos have a quiet study room.
 Please sign in to use the room at the Adult Services desk.
 You can reserve the room up to two weeks in advance.